cjdbarlow/bedside-notebook/anaesthesia/periop/periop-anticoag.md

 			* Delay surgery
 			* Reverse residual warfarin effect with prothrombinex or FFP

+Bleeding risk with warfarin:
+* Bleeding risk is not elevated with an INR of ≤1.5
+* Bleeding risk is elevated with INR >2.0

 ###Management of Novel Oral Anticoagulants
 Note that NOACs: